BattlesnakeOfficial/starter-snake-java/README.md

+**WARNING:** This Battlesnake project implements an older version of the [Battlesnake API](https://docs.battlesnake.com/references/api).
+While it's still a great starting point, some additional work is required to make your Battlesnake compatible with the latest version of the platform.

 # A simple [Battlesnake](http://play.battlesnake.com) written in Java.

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/snake-api).
 It's a great starting point for anyone wanting to program their first Battlesnake using Java.
 It comes ready to deploy to [Heroku](https://heroku.com), although you can use other cloud providers if you'd like.